khakhalin/notes/keywords/uv.md

 To add a particular version, `uv add numpy==1.25.0`

-To list installed packages, `uv pip list`

-# Starting a new project: uv with conda
+# New project: pure uv

+In this mode you do:

+* `uv init` - it creates a venv.
+If running within an existing repo, use `uv init --bare` instead, then placeholder code will not be created.
+It creates the `pyproject.toml` file.
+* `uv sync` - just a good thing to do, in this case?
+*  You may want to add `.venv` to `.gitignore` if it's not added there automatically. `.toml` and `.lock` files, on the other hand, should be committed to vent.
+* `uv add numpy` etc. to install packages  - it updates `toml` and the venv.
+If something is only need in development, use `--dev` key, as for example here: `uv add --dev pytest`

+To run anything using venv (virtual environments) you just prefase it with `uv run ...`, like for example `uv run python -m` or `uv run pytest`.

+To install a project of this kind after cloning it from git, just do `uv sync`.

+# Antipattern: combining conda with uv

 This is a legacy mode that preserves pip syntax: you just use `uv pip` instead of `pip`.
-Not sure it's a good one.
+For all purposes, including `uv pip list` to list installed packages.
+It's much faster than pure `pip`, but of course doesn't use most of `uv` features.
+It is _not recommended_ in practice, but I retain some notes here, as i've seen it done like that as a "transitional phase" from long-term conda use to uv.

 1. `conda create --name env_name python=3.12` - before installing anything, create a conda environment.
 We will also use conda to install Python and uv itself. `conda activate env_name`
 2. `pip install uv` - this installs uv